mbrady4/mbrady4.github.io/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Becoming a Data Scientist, Formerly a Strategy Consultant"
+role = "Senior Manager of Corporate Strategy at Valo Health"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.